8. Local employment contracts

 Family members forming part of the household of persons enjoying such exemptions are not entitled to any exemptions if they are Dutch nationals or permanently resident in the Netherlands.

-In principle, employees who do not fall under an exemption must pay national social insurance contributions in the Netherlands.
-However, whether an individual actually has to pay such contributions depends on the social security conventions that are actually in force.
+In principle, employees who do not fall under an exemption must pay national insurance contributions in the Netherlands.
+However, whether an individual actually has to pay such contributions depends on the social security conventions that are in force.
 Any exemption applies solely to income from employment at a diplomatic mission or consular post.
 It does not apply to income from employment elsewhere: income tax must be paid on income received from another employer.